What is Sidak?

 This assistance is made possible by various organizations and individuals who fund and support this program.

 Please contact firstname.lastname@example.org for more information.

 Who can participate?

-All those interested aged 18 to 40 are welcome to participate in any program.
-Generally, there is a mix of students and young professionals hailing from diverse backgrounds.
+All those interested aged 18 to 40 (17-year-olds that have completed high school are considered) are welcome to apply.
+There is a mix of students and young professionals hailing from diverse backgrounds.